 How many carrier bags are there?

-It’s estimated that over 1 million plastic bags are sent to landfill sites every minute.
+It’s estimated that over one million plastic bags are sent to landfill sites every minute around the world.

-73% of the waste found on beaches is made from plastic products, such as carrier bags.
-(National Geographic).
+- 73% of the waste found on beaches is made from plastic products, such as carrier bags – according to National Geographic.

-Where can you take these items to recycle/dispose of them for free?
+Where can you take carrier bags to recycle or dispose of them for free?

 Due to the dangers associated with carrier bags being sent to landfill sites, there are many initiatives in place that enable you to recycle them for free.
-For example, many supermarkets have collection points set up in-store to collect products that you cannot throw away alongside the rest of your recycling.
-Alternatively, you can take these products directly to local recycling centres.
+For example, many supermarkets have collection points set up in-store to collect products that you can’t throw away alongside the rest of your recycling.
+Alternatively, you can take old plastic bags directly to local recycling centres.